ManuelVeMe/rx-interoperability-star/docs/03-target-architecture-and-flow.md

 6. **Analytics and audit export**
    - Publishes normalized Rx events (submitted, validated, routed, delivered, failed) to enterprise **analytics and audit platforms**.
    - Provides end‑to‑end traceability for each prescription via correlation IDs and status codes.

+7. **Validation ownership and governance**
+   - A cross-functional **Validation Working Group (VWG)** — comprising clinical, compliance, integration, and product leads plus representatives from each prescribing system team — owns the validation rule set.
+   - Rule changes follow a defined process: proposal → VWG impact assessment → sign-off for blocking rules (or notification-only for warning-level rules) → deployment with a minimum 2-week notice to affected prescribing system teams.
+   - All rules are versioned and documented in the Validation Rules Catalog (see [`01-fhir-integration-documentation-approach.md`](./01-fhir-integration-documentation-approach.md)).
+   - If a prescribing system disputes a rejection, the integration team reviews within 1 business day.
+Unresolved disputes escalate to the product owner for a binding decision within 3 business days.
+Temporary rule exceptions can be issued while a dispute is under review.
+   - No prescription is silently discarded: every rejection is logged with a correlation ID, error code, and human-readable reason accessible to the submitting system.

 ---